Will “Six Strikes” Affect Usenet?

 That quote will be repeated forever as a prime example of “former politician turned corporate lobbyist and trying to ram through Congress laws written by corporate lawyers rather than elected lawmakers.”

-Dodd now faces a potential bribery investigation, if this petition on whitehouse.gov page gets enough signatures.
+Dodd now faces a potential bribery investigation.

 SOPA Update for January 14, 2012